adumont/hrm-cpu/README.md

 ## CPU Architecture components

-We can see how the game actually represents a CPU and it's internals.
+We can see how the game actually represents a CPU and its internal components:

-Here are some elements that make our analogy:

 | HRM  components | #     | CPU components       |
 | --------------- | :---: | -------------------- |